bump-sh/docs/src/_guides/openapi/specification/v3.1/documentation/grouping-operations-with-tags.md

       > before the expiry date
 ```

+The `name` property is required and must be unique across all tags in the document.
+It is used to reference the tag in the `tags` property of an endpoint, and is generally considered as a variable name for the tag.

+OpenAPI v3.2 introduced the `summary` property, which is a human-readable short description of the tag.
+Often this is just a Case Title version of the `name` but it can be anything, just keep it short so it fits nicely into API reference documentation navigation menus as that's generally what it's used for.

+The `description` property can be used to provide more detailed information about the tag.
+This can be really in depth and fully explain what the concept means, because e.g: Account or Unit could mean infinite different things in different domains.

+You can also link to external documentation using the `externalDocs` property.

+## Referencing Tags in Endpoints

 Once you've created these tags, you can use them to group related endpoints in your API using the `tags` property on the endpoint as follows:

 ```yaml